nvidia-cosmos/cosmos-reason1/docs/UserGuide.md

 wandb: ⭐️ View project at https://wandb.ai/${WANDB_USER_NAME}/${config.logging.project_name}
 wandb: 🚀 View run at https://wandb.ai/${WANDB_USER_NAME}/${config.logging.project_name}/runs/20250515101157
 ```
-Then you can view online visual training metrics, or check these data in local wandb folder.
+Then you can view online visual training metrics, or check these data in the local wandb folder.

 ### 🔩 Huggingface Access

-To get access to Cosmos-SFT/RL datasets, you can add your HF_TOKEN to the environment variables by adding the line to your shell config (e.g. `~/.bashrc`):
+To get access to Cosmos-SFT/RL datasets, you can add your HF_TOKEN to the environment variables by adding the line to your shell config (e.g., `~/.bashrc`):
 ```bash
 export HF_TOKEN=${HF_TOKEN}
 ```

 ## 📘 Training Scripts

-> **_NOTE:_**  Following the below training steps will trigger downloading around 50GB of model and dateset files from Hugging Face, please make sure your `~/.cache` directory (or set `HF_HOME` and `COSMOS_CACHE` environment variables to a directory that) has enough storage space.
+> **_NOTE:_**  Following the below training steps will trigger downloading around 50GB of model and dataset files from Hugging Face, please make sure your `~/.cache` directory (or set `HF_HOME` and `COSMOS_CACHE` environment variables to a directory that) has enough storage space.

 ### 🧠 Supervised Fine-Tuning (SFT)

-The SFT training can improve the model's capability on certain task with similar distribution of the training dataset.
-E.g. training with `robovqa` dataset can improve the model's perfomance on the robotics-focused visual question answering scenarios.
+The SFT training can improve the model's capability on certain tasks with a similar distribution of the training dataset.
+E.g., training with `robovqa` dataset can improve the model's performance on the robotics-focused visual question answering scenarios.

 > **_NOTE:_**  We set the `nvidia/Cosmos-Reason1-7B` as the default base model of SFT, which is already SFT trained on the `nvidia/Cosmos-Reason1-SFT-Dataset`.
 We recommend you use your own dataset for SFT exploration.

-In this example, we demonstrate how to launch SFT training for `nvidia/Cosmos-Reason1-7B` with TP=2 on 2 GPU:
+In this example, we demonstrate how to launch SFT training for `nvidia/Cosmos-Reason1-7B` with TP=2 on 2 GPUs:

 ```shell
 python tools/launch_all.py --config configs/cosmos-reason1/cosmos-reason1-7b-tp2-sft.toml
 ```

-After training finished, the DCP checkpoint will be saved to `$output_dir`, and also with `huggingface` style model saved.
+After training finishes, the DCP checkpoint will be saved to `$output_dir`, and also with `huggingface` style model saved.

 ```
 [rank1]:[cosmos] 2025-05-16 06:28:46,019 - cosmos - INFO - [Policy] Step: 95/95, [Policy] Loss: 0.87890625